krother/refactoring_tutorial/README.md

     A: When you cannot make two functions out of it.

-That means we could probably extract even more functions, especially from `visit_planet()`.
-Although this is a good idea, we do not have to do that **right now**.
+Although this is generally a good idea, you do not have to decompose everything **right away**.
-There are other, more important refactorings to take care of.
+Often there are other, more important refactorings to take care of.

-Feel free to experiment with extracting functions on your own.

 ----